-Medicare Part D Retiree Drug Subsidy: In contrast to the separate GASB 43 valuation report, RDS payments are fully reflected as an ongoing offsetting item in this combined valuation report.
-The valuation also reflects the RDS in estimating the future impact of the Excise Tax on High-Cost Employer Health Plan.
+Medicare Part D Retiree Drug Subsidy: RDS payments are not reflected as an ongoing offsetting item in GASB 43 valuations, and so no direct impact is reflected.
+The valuation does reflect the RDS in estimating the future impact of the Excise Tax on High-Cost Employer Health Plan.

 Excise Tax on High-Cost Employer Health Plans (aka "Cadillac Tax") - Effective 1/1/2018.
 We performed a projection of the calculation on the Plan using a CPI of 3.25%, blending non-Medicare and Medicare retiree coverage for testing purposes.
 The tax amount expected is based on projected net employer costs for Medicare retirees after RDS, as this is the way we expect costs to be determined for tax purposes.
-The projection indicates that the overall increase in liability would be approximately 0.97% and we have adjusted the results accordingly.
+The projection indicates that the overall increase in liability would be approximately 0.54% and we have adjusted the results accordingly.
 Additional commentary on this issue can be found on the following page.